 The IMH service will have close relationships with universal support services and children’s services ie Children’s Centres, Sure Start.
 However it will not provide intervention for those whose needs should be met by other services such as Primary Care, Maternity Services , Health Visitors, Children Services or those families requiring additional clinical care within the Partnership Plus Framework Healthy Families.
 (Guidance to support the commissioning of the Healthy Child Programme 0-19: Health visiting and school nursing services PHE revised March 2018).

--

 Service description/care pathway